warestack/.github/profile/README.md

 ### Getting started for free

-Visit [www.warestack.com](https://www.warestack.com) to create your account and enforce best practices today.
-For detailed instructions on configuring GitHub access, refer to [our documentation](https://www.warestack.com/documentation).
+Visit [www.warestack.com](https://www.warestack.com) to create your account and enforce custom protection rules today.
+For detailed instructions on how to get started, refer to [our documentation](https://www.warestack.com/documentation).